zkemail/docusaurus/docs/zk-email-sdk/overview-v2.md

 # Overview

 :::note
-The ZK Email SDK v2 is currently on development and not all the features are available yet.
+The Blueprint SDK is currently on development and not all the features are available yet.
 :::

-The ZK Email SDK provides methods in TypeScrit, for developing on or interacting with ZK Email Blueprints.
+The Blueprint SDK provides methods in TypeScript, for developing on or interacting with ZK Email Blueprints.

 Using the SDK you can: